mahe7998/python/ollama_web_search/README.md

 This is a Python project that integrates Ollama with web search capabilities using the `gpt-oss` library.
 The project enables AI models to perform web searches and browse web content through a custom browser interface.

-Most of teh code from https://ai.plainenglish.io/testing-ollama-web-search-and-a-thinking-model-8367a706642d
+Most of the code from https://ai.plainenglish.io/testing-ollama-web-search-and-a-thinking-model-8367a706642d

+This code relies on Ollama free Web browsing feature and has max number of queries (per day?).
+You need to create an account on Ollama web site (https://ollama.com/) and create a key and add it to your environment export OLLAMA_API_KEY="your_key"

 ## Architecture